Tibialis Posterior Syndrome

 - We treat the joints that do not move as they should.

-- Then we have a basis on how we should treat your feet.
+- Then we have a basis on how we should treat the feet.

-- For Tibialis Posterior syndrome, the foot should be treated so that it provides the support it needs to have for Tibialis Posterior to manage the load.
-The foot must not be loaded hard until the muscle is fully recovered and strong, otherwise there is a risk of disabling troubles in the future.
+- For Tibialis Posterior syndrome, the foot should be treated, so it provides the support it needs to have for Tibialis Posterior to manage the load.
+The foot must not be loaded hard until the muscle is fully recovered and strong.
+Otherwise, there is a risk of disabling troubles in the future.

-- After the treatment, we go through how you walk and use your step, this basically always needs to be corrected so that you start using your feet in the right way and bring out the function of the foot when you walk.
+- After the treatment, we go through how you walk and use your gait.
+The walking pattern always needs to be corrected so that you start using your feet in the right way and bring out the function of the foot when you walk.